Hay Point & Mackay

 Victor Island

-• Victor Island had stable hard coral cover (around 30%) until TC Debbie (2017), which saw a sharp drop accompanied by a rise in macroalgae.
-Further losses followed the 2020 region-wide accumulated heat stress event however recent surveys show a positive trend in hard coral.
+• Victor Island had stable hard coral cover around 30% until TC Debbie in 2017, after which it saw a sharp drop accompanied by a rise in macroalgae.
+Further losses occurred following the 2020 mass bleaching due to the region-wide accumulated heat stress event.
+The most recent surveys show an ongoing positive trend in hard coral since the significant 2020 losses.

 Mean percentage of Benthic Composition